Reading-eScience-Centre/coverage-jsapi/README.md

 ## Acknowledgments

-This project is developed within the [MELODIES project](http://www.melodiesproject.eu).
+This specification is developed within the [MELODIES project](http://www.melodiesproject.eu).